 Cyber Security for Critical National Infrastructure: Best Practices

-This broader definition of critical infrastructure necessitates a similarly broader and more holistic approach to the deployment and management of cyber resilience and cyber security technologies.
-Utilizing cloud computing, edge computing, the open internet, and other technologies, today’s supply chains are more digital and varied than ever before.
-This increases the number of potential entry points for attackers and the number of points at which vital infrastructure could be compromised by natural disasters, cyberattacks, or other causes of outages.
+This broader definition of critical infrastructure necessitates a similarly broader and more holistic approach to deploying and managing cyber resilience and cyber security technologies.
+Utilizing cloud computing, edge computing, the open internet, and other technologies, today’s supply chains are more digital and varied.
+This increases the number of potential entry points for attackers and the points at which natural disasters, cyberattacks, or other causes of outages could compromise vital infrastructure.

 Identifying and Prioritizing Critical Assets